balajimaha/ppt/README.md

 Since we do not have any professional background in LaTeX template design, bugs, inconsistencies and errors might very well occur.

 Over the course of this project, we strive to implement all Powerpoint template features, improve consistency and fix reported template errors.
-However, even at this early stage, we are confident that the provided document class is able to typeset **simple** TUHH-styled presentations.
+However, even at this early stage, we are confident that the provided document class is able to typeset TUHH-styled presentations.
 If you'd like to contribute, feel free to contact us, open issues, or implement features and create merge request.

 **We are happy for any input we can get!**